freenas/freenas-docs/userguide/freenas_install.rst

 The warning message reminds you that a pool upgrade is irreversible.
 Click "OK" to proceed with the upgrade.

-The upgrade itself only takes a seconds and is non-disruptive.
+The upgrade itself only takes a few seconds and is non-disruptive.
 It is not necessary to stop any sharing services to upgrade the pool.
 However, it is best to upgrade when the pool is not being heavily used.
 The upgrade process will suspend I/O for a short period, but is nearly instantaneous on a quiet pool.

 .. index:: Virtualization, VM
 .. _Virtualization: